johnconnor-sec/scrapedown/README.md

 The tool now includes links gathered from the site and a better output of the markdown text.

 This is one of my first solo projects and is completely free to anyone who thinks its cool.
-If anything I think it could work for finding interesting endpoints.
+If anything I think it could work for gathering data for LLMs, notetaking, or finding interesting endpoints.

 Just clone it and after installing the dependencies run `python3 main.py`.
 Watch it work.